NativeScript/workshop/docs/chapters/chapter6.md

 npm i nativescript-camera --save
 ```

-> Remember, every time you make a change to native bits of your app (including adding/removing plugins) you need to do rebuild and redeploy your app with `tns run`.
+> Remember, every time you make a change to native bits of your app (including adding/removing plugins) you need to rebuild and redeploy your app with `tns run`.

 Next, open `wizard-profile.component.ts` and import `nativescript-camera` using the line of code below.